evoluteur/react-crud-icons/README.md

 }
 ```

+Notes:

-Note: Icons only take focus on tab when the "onClick" property is set and they are not disabled.
+* Icons only take focus on tab when the "onClick" property is set and they are not disabled.
+* The component uses inline SVG for faster display.

 ## License